Customize Facebook’s Cover Picture – Dimensions & Template

 Facebook Cover Picture Template

 To customize the Facebook cover picture, I have a Photoshop template that includes the profile picture thumbnail with it’s borders and also guides to help with the layout.
-It’s pretty easy to set up a template but to save you time, you can download it here!
+It’s pretty easy to set up a template but to save you time, I’ve created one for you!

 To see what a few others have done already, check out this list of custom Facebook cover pictures.